-I didn’t even mention need-based aid—a topic that probably requires it’s own blog, perhaps it’s own book.
+I didn’t even mention need-based aid—a topic that probably requires its own blog, perhaps its own book.

-But if you don’t qualify for need-based aid, you still have options.
+Even if you don’t qualify for need-based aid, you still have options.
 Maybe you are desperately trying to avoid loans.
 If so, it would probably be a good idea to focus on applying for scholarships early and often.
 And don’t just target the big scholarships.
 Those little ones add up and can be much simpler to obtain.

 Maybe you divert funds that you would have spent on your children’s extracurricular activities, such as sports or music.
 I have seen some families paying upwards of $10,000 per year for travel sports, music lessons, computer camps, etc.

 Look, I understand that these are rough numbers and this whole thing is daunting, but it is possible to eat this elephant.
 Ultimately, you just have to plan.
 Planning early on and dealing with the problem in bite-size chunks will prevent you from becoming completely overwhelmed.